ManiNukala/FIrst/README.md

-# FIrst
+# Data Science Resources
-First Repository
-Woooot !!!
-Epic projects will be present shortly.
+In this repository I will be including my curated list of online learning resources.